Gengshi Emperor: Attempted consolidation of power

 After Wang Mang's death, the Gengshi Emperor moved his capital from Wancheng to Luoyang.
 He then issued edicts to the entire empire, promising to allow Xin local officials who submitted to him to keep their posts.
 For a brief period, nearly the entire empire showed at least nominal submission, even including the powerful Chimei general Fan Chong (樊崇), who moved to Luoyang following promises of titles and honours.
 However, this policy was applied inconsistently, and local governors soon became apprehensive about giving up their power.
 Fan Chong soon left the capital and returned to his troops.
 In response, the Gengshi Emperor sent out his generals to try to calm the local governors and populace; these included Liu Xiu, who was sent to pacify the region north of the Yellow River.
 Soon the people began to see that the powerful officials around the Gengshi Emperor were in fact uneducated men lacking ability to govern; this made them lose confidence in the emperor's government.

 The Gengshi Emperor's government was challenged by a major pretender in winter 23 AD.
 A fortuneteller in Handan named Wang Lang claimed to be actually named Liu Ziyu (劉子輿) and a son of Emperor Cheng.
 He claimed that his mother was a singer in Emperor Cheng's service, and that Empress Zhao Feiyan had tried to kill him after his birth, but that a substitute child was killed instead.
 After he spread these rumours, the people of Handan believed that he was a genuine son of Emperor Cheng, and the commanderies north of the Yellow River quickly pledged allegiance to him as emperor.
 Liu Xiu was forced to withdraw to the northern city of Jicheng (modern Beijing).
 After some difficulties, however, Liu Xiu was able to unify the northern commanderies still loyal to the Gengshi Emperor and besiege Handan in 24 AD, killing Wang Lang.
-The Gengshi Emperor put Liu Xiu in charge of the region north of the Yellow Rivera and created him the Prince of Xiao, but Liu Xiu, still aware that he was not truly trusted and angry about his brother's death, secretly planned to break away from the Gengshi Emperor's rule.
+The Gengshi Emperor put Liu Xiu in charge of the region north of the Yellow River and created him the Prince of Xiao, but Liu Xiu, still aware that he was not truly trusted and angry about his brother's death, secretly planned to break away from the Gengshi Emperor's rule.
 He put in place a strategy to strip other imperially-commissioned generals of their powers and troops, and then concentrated the troops under his own command.